zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Thu Jan 29 2026
+Last update on Fri Jan 30 2026

-**337 day before 2027 ⏱** days before new years
+**336 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Zbot ❤️
+🤖 This README.md is updated with horror, by Zbot ❤️
 </section>